valancej/Anchore-Documentation/docs/planning/planning-guide.md

 | Engine DB | Backs all engine services | API Load and Image ingress load | 50-100GB initially ~50MB per image analyzed (avg) | db.r4.large or xlarge |
 | Feed Service DB | Feed data | API Load | 20GB (grows with feed data size, slowly) | db.t2.large |
 | Feed Service RubygemsDB | Scratch space for a Rubygems driver | None | 10GB | local postgresSQL container (ephemeral), 4GB Memory reserved |

+## Troubleshooting

+Troubleshooting Anchore is typically done by interactions with the Anchore CLI or by executing into a container and looking at the logs of particular services.